cake-dev/Markov-Chain/README.md

 Download all contents in this repo.

 Run the program TextGen2 to accept user input and set up the Markov Chain.

+DebateBot can be operated in the same way.